ftorres7382/OpenViatica/docs/README.md

 To see those, you will have to follow the [mkdocs steps](#mkdocs-steps)

 # Documenation Links
-1. [Code_Documentation](Code_Documentation/README.md): Contains all the documentation on code purpose, overall design, arquitecture, modes and configuration.
+1. [code](code/README.md): Contains all the documentation on code purpose, overall design, arquitecture, modes and configuration.
 It basically explains how the current version works.
-2. [Contribution_Documentation](Contribution_Documentation/README.md): Contains all the standards for how to contribute to this project.
+2. [contributions](contributions/README.md): Contains all the standards for how to contribute to this project.
-3. [Project_Documentation](Project_Documentation/README.md): Contains all the documentation for the project like planned features and project timeline
+3. [project](project/README.md): Contains all the documentation for the project like planned features and project timeline
-4. [Usage_Documentation](Usage_Documentation/README.md): Details how to use the program and all the functions it has to offer.

 # MkDocs Steps
 To see the MkDocs documentation you will have to clone the repo and follow the steps below:

-- Follow [Contributor Setup Steps](../../README.md#contributor-setup-steps) to setup the venv
+- Follow [Contributor Setup Steps](../README.md#contributor-steps) to setup the venv
 - Serve using mkdocs:
     - **In the project root**:
         ```bash
-        mkdocs serve
+        uv run mkdocs serve
         ```
     - (Optional) Add the --livereload for automatic reloads after edits
         ```bash
-        mkdocs serve --livereload
+        uv run mkdocs serve --livereload
         ```